ellaFosterMolina/regress3d/README.md

 ### Data

-This dataset uses county level measures of
+The variables in the regression are county level measures from 2016.

-- the shift towards Donald Trump in 2016, as measured as the difference between the county’s vote for Trump in 2016 and the county’s vote for the Republican presidential nominee, Mitt Romney, in 2012,
+- `r_shift`: the shift towards Donald Trump in 2016, as measured as the difference between the county’s vote for Trump in 2016 and the county’s vote for the Republican presidential nominee, Mitt Romney, in 2012,
-- median income, and
+- `median_income16`: median income, and
-- the percent of the county that was enrolled in college at some point, regardless of whether they graduated.
+- `any_college`: the percent of the county that was enrolled in college at some point, regardless of whether they graduated.

+The regression is weighted by `pop_estimate16` to capture the influence of large counties.

 ### Model

-`add_3d_surface` and `add_marginals` both require the user to specify either a linear or a generalized linear model.
-In this case, we add county level population weights to give larger counties higher weight in the model
+We start by specifying the model, in this case a multiple linear regression with two $x$ variables.

 ``` r
 mymodel <- lm(r_shift ~ median_income16 + any_college,